Santheesh-s/santhukutty/README.md

 # 💫 About Me:
-Hi there & I am SANTHEESH S<br>I am a frontend developer ,computer engineering undergraduate speaker who currently works as a Frontend developer on various projects.<br>Aside coding fun projects teaching others how to code, > speaking at events and Il learning new things.
-Some of my _ projects are available here<br>I'm looking for speaking and technical writing opportunities and frontend development <br>( Ask me about HTML/CSS, Javascript and Content creation .
-Front End Web Developer🔭
+Hey there!
+I’m SANTHEESH S 👋
+I'm a frontend developer and a passionate Computer Science Engineering undergraduate.
+Whether it’s creating dynamic web applications, mentoring budding coders, or delivering talks on tech, I thrive in engaging and creative environments.
+I'm driven by a love for coding and a curiosity to explore new frameworks, tools, and languages to keep improving my craft.

+I’m actively seeking opportunities in public speaking, technical writing, and frontend development.
+As someone who’s as enthusiastic about code as about community, I enjoy sharing my knowledge with others, especially on HTML/CSS, JavaScript, and content creation.
+Always excited to connect with like-minded individuals, so feel free to reach out!

 ## 🌐 Socials: